Learn how blockchain technology supports traceability to improve security and efficiency in the pharmaceutical supply chain.

 The white paper is a study of using blockchain technology in the pharmaceutical supply chain to address the issues of security, integrity, and chain of custody.
 It describes ways in which counterfeit drugs enter the supply chain and how online pharmacies and unauthorized sources contribute to the widespread availability of these drugs.

 The global pharmaceutical supply chain consists of raw material suppliers, manufacturers, distributors, wholesalers, pharmacies, hospitals, and patients.
 With so many links in this chain, ineffective management systems enable counterfeit drugs to infiltrate.
 Blockchain technology promises enhanced data integrity, traceability, and transparency.

 Learn more about blockchain as a disruptive technology—get the white paper > > >

 Explore blockchain use cases for quality management systems

 The technologies that make blockchain suitable for the pharmaceutical supply chain are transferable to quality management system applications.
 Use cases include environmental monitoring, preventing counterfeit medical devices, and managing genomic health data.
 For example, environmental monitoring devices are used to constantly monitor product temperatures.
 If proper conditions were not maintained, the product could be removed from the supply chain to protect the health and safety of consumers.
 Similarly, every medical device requires a unique device identification (UDI) to verify its authenticity.
 As devices move through the supply chain, transactions are recorded in a blockchain to provide a complete history of its provenance.

-Download the white paper to learn more > > >
+Download the white paper for details about these blockchain use cases > > >